 4. Roles and Responsibility

 The non-government organization and informal networks have a long history of involvement in public health and have proven to be successful in providing innovative ways to reach marginalized and hard to reach populations, particularly where government delivery channels are weak or non-existent.
-The Non government organization comprise of advocacy organizations, a range of professional and community associations, faith-based organizations and academia.
+The Non-government organization comprise of advocacy organizations, a range of professional and community associations, faith-based organizations and academia.
 In addition to the generic roles prescribed in the governance manual of Bhutan CCM, the constituency representative will:

 Governance and Representation